 - The recipient of the data is bound by a contract approved by the European Commission which gives personal data the same level of protection it has in the European Union.
-For further details, please refer to: European Commission: Model contracts for the transfer of personal data to third countries.
+For further details, please refer to: Standard contractual clauses for data transfers between EU and non-EU countries.

 How long will we keep your personal data?